PDesire/project-meli-soundmod-app-deprecated-/README.md

 Inefficient coded and hardcoded strings included which needs to be fixed Translations to other languages
-Renaming of app because name of Soundmod has been changed
+Renaming of app because name of Soundmod has been changed Renaming of the package name to remove the example class in it

 # How to compile the app